0

 The lumbar spine’s medial (increased spinal curvature ) curve increases, causing a visible protrusion in the abdominal area.

-There are several causes for Lordosis, such as anterior pelvic tilt and weakness in hip and trunk extensors.
+Lordosis has several causes, such as anterior pelvic tilt and weakness in hip and trunk extensors.
 In addition, this pattern can increase intradiscal pressure due to stress on the anterior longitudinal ligament of the vertebral body.

 This postural asymmetry increases stress on the intervertebral discs due to shear, leading to degeneration.